Psychological Distress and Quality of Life in Pediatric Crohn Disease: Impact of Pain and Disease State.

 For pediatric patients with CD, report of pain, while in remission or a flare, is associated with increased disability and reduced quality of life.
 Although levels of depression did not differ by disease state, depressive symptoms did differ by pain report (presence or absence) for those in a flare.
 Pain reporting in CD appears to be associated with both physical and psychological state and should be assessed regardless of disease activity.

 Claar, Robyn; van Tilburg, Miranda A.; Abdullah, B.; Langer, Shelby; Sherif, D.; Whitehead, William E.; Drossman, D. A.; and Levy, Rona L., "Psychological Distress and Quality of Life in Pediatric Crohn Disease: Impact of Pain and Disease State."
 (2017).
-Pharmacy.
+Pharmaceutical Sciences.
 325.